CodeYourFuture/syllabus-archive/html-css/week-03/lesson.md

 As a developer, you have to tell Git which version of the line of code is correct.

-Complete exercise 26 from week 3 of the [HTML, CSS and Git Exercises](https://github.com/CodeYourFuture/html-css-git-exercises) to learn how to .
+Complete exercise 26 from week 3 of the [HTML, CSS and Git Exercises](https://github.com/CodeYourFuture/html-css-git-exercises) to learn how to resolve a merge conflict.

 ## <a name="retrospective"></a>Retrospective

 At the end of each module, we'll have a retrospective.
 What went right?
 What went wrong?
-What can we do better to help you learn?
+What do we need to do as a group to learn better?
 Let's discuss the HTML/CSS module.

 ## Resources